evag74/canCode/README.md

 # canCode
-A website teaching kids to code,
+A website teaching kids to code